Find the Queen Bee

 Every beekeeper has their own procedure to follow for hive inspections.
 This is mine.

-When I inspect my colonies, I use my bee smoker.
+When I inspect my colonies, I use a bee smoker.
 Usually, only a small puff or two is needed.
 The cool, white smoke disrupts the alarm pheromones of the colony.

 I lightly smoke the hive entrance with some cool white smoke.
 Proper use of your bee smoker is important – don’t over smoke.